Availability Demands of Our Always-on World

 Traditional Approaches to Site Protection

 When protecting against localized failures by using geographic separation, if a disaster strikes in one location, the goal is that your applications and data are immediately available, up-to-date, and fully operational at another location.
-Disaster Recovery (DR) solutions enable a business or operation to switch over to a remote location for continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
+Disaster Recovery solution (DR) enables a business or operation to switch over to a remote location for continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
 There are a few things to be aware of regarding DR solutions.

 - Failover may not be automatic, and may require human action.